Inventory & Sales in Detail

 5.1 Fund Ledger List

-Click "Funds" → "Fund Ledger" in the left-hand menu to view all income and expense activity.
+Click "Finance" → "Fund Ledger" in the left-hand menu to view all income and expense activity.

 Filters: date range, account, company.